Will McDowell-White

-William McDowell-White (born 13 April 1998) is an Australian professional basketball player for JL Bourg of the LNB Pro A and the EuroCup.
+William McDowell-White (born 13 April 1998) is an Australian professional basketball player for Pallacanestro Varese of the Lega Basket Serie A (LBA).
 He debuted in the NBL in 2016 with the Sydney Kings before playing two seasons in Germany and then two seasons in the NBA G League.
 He joined the Breakers in 2021.

 Early life and career

-McDowell-White was born in Brisbane, into a family of Indigenous Australian (Arrernte) descent.
+McDowell-White was born in Brisbane, into a family of Indigenous Australian (Torres Strait Islander, Warumungu and Arrernte) descent.
 His father, Darryl White, played Australian rules football for the Brisbane Bears/Lions, where he won three AFL premierships.
 McDowell-White grew up playing Australian rules football for Coorparoo and was placed in the Brisbane Lions talent academy at the age of 13.
 At age 15, he decided to focus on basketball.

 In 2014 and 2016, McDowell-White played in the SEABL for the Brisbane Spartans.
 He re-joined the Spartans in 2017 with their move to the QBL.

-After failing to get academically eligible to play for the Fresno State Bulldogs in 2016, McDowell-White returned to Australia.